Username or E-mail:

 However, groups that had no voice a decade ago are making themselves known, pushing their way into mainstream society with sharp elbows, perseverance, and a megaphone in each hand.
 Naturally, this is leading the world of artistry into a position of curiosity and ally-ship.
 So this question has been posed: how does a cis, heterosexual ally go about writing a character who is not cis and/or heterosexual?

 I've written a couple character help articles in my lifetime, and I've read hundreds more than that, and I

-stretch this point.
-It seems to be largely overlooked by people who write these guides, and I want to stress it a little.
+stress this point.
+It seems to be largely overlooked by people who write these guides, and I want to stress it a little more.

 as a person

 As long as that's been fried into your brain, you're now prepared for Phase 2.